OneLiteFeatherNET/Mycelium-bom/README.md

 ## Mycelium Bom

-The `Mycelium-Bom` is a project which defines a software bill of materials (SBOM) for the development of minecraft based server applications which relies on the Microtus project.
+The `Mycelium-Bom` is a project which defines a software bill of materials (SBOM) for the development of minecraft based server applications which relies on the Minestom project.

 > [!NOTE]
 > This BOM includes general dependencies that are commonly used across several projects within the OneLiteFeather